lyzz0612/pastebin-worker/doc/api.md

   "sizeBytes": 4096,
   "location": "KV",
   "filename": "a.jpg",
-  "encryptionScheme": "AES-GCM"
+  "encryptionScheme": "AES-GCM",
+  "isPermanent": false
 }
 ```

 Explanation of the fields:

 - `lastModified`: String.
 An ISO String representing the last modification time of the paste.
+- `createdAt`: String.
+An ISO String representing when the paste was created.
 - `expireAt`: String.
-An ISO String representing when the paste will expire.
+An ISO String representing when the paste will expire, or `"never"` for permanent pastes.
-- `expireAt`: String.
-An ISO String representing when the paste was created.
 - `sizeBytes`: Integer.
 The size of the content of the paste in bytes.
 - `filename`: Optional string.
 The file name of the paste.
 - `location`: String, either "KV" of "R2".
 Representing whether the paste content is stored in Cloudflare KV storage or R2 object storage.
 - `encryptionScheme`: Optional string.
 Currently only "AES-GCM" is possible.
-The encryption scheme used to encrypt the pastused to encrypt the pastused to encrypt the pastused to encrypt the paste.
+The encryption scheme used to encrypt the paste.
+- `isPermanent`: Boolean. `true` if the paste is permanent (never expires).

 ## GET `/a/<name>`